Next-di-mension/Next-di-mension/README.md

+Hello there!
+I’m Srushti, a PhD student at Niels Bohr Institute, University of Copenhagen working in Quantum Algorithms and Error Correction.

-Hi there!
-I’m Srushti, currently a Research Assistant at IIT-Bombay, working on Many-body inspired quantum circuit compactification and associated error mitigation.
-I graduated a few months back from IISER Tirupati with a MS in Physics.
-My research interests are in the areas of Quantum Algorithms, Quantum ML, and Quantum Cryptography.
+Previously I was a research assistant at IIT-Bombay, working on Many-body-inspired quantum circuit compactification and associated error mitigation.
+I graduated a few months back from IISER Tirupati with an MS in Physics.

-During my MS thesis at IISER Kolkata, I worked on two novel measurement-based clustering algorithms are proposed based on quantum parallelism and entanglement, successfully applying both algorithms on data sets where the classical clustering approach fails.
-Previously, I have interned at TCG CREST and IBM Research.
-At TCG CREST, I worked on an efficient algorithm to estimate with a small but non-zero probability of error the output state of the experiment using a single copy of the state, without knowing the evolution dynamics of the state.
-It also does not destroy the original state, which can be recovered easily for any further quantum processing.
+During my MS thesis at IISER Kolkata, I worked on measurement-based clustering algorithms.
 At IBM, I worked on developing a hybrid quantum-classical graph neural network (GNN) for tumor classification in digital pathology.

-I was fortunate to recieve these experiences which have helped shape my trajectory as a researcher.
+I was fortunate to receive these experiences which helped shape my trajectory as a researcher.
 Next stop: Complete my PhD :)